 There is no best way to organize your finances.
 Everyone has their own personal preference.
 That’s why personal finances is PERSONAL.
 Get it?

 If you prefer to have everything on your phone, then using an app can be helpful.
 If you prefer to use spreadsheets, then that’s good too.
-If you’re like me, who prefers to write everything down on paper, then using a Budget Binder might be perfect for you!

 I find that writing everything down really helps me to feel connected to my finances.
 I can easily see and understand where my money is going, and I feel less stressed when everything is organized.